Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 Input devices are used to enter raw data into a computer.
 They offer an interface (link) between the user and the computer.
 They are;

 Various keys on the keyboard let you enter information into a computer.

 Computer keyboards are similar to electric-typewriter keyboards but contain additional keys.
 The keys on computer keyboards are often classified as follows:

 - Alphanumeric keys:- These are the letters and number keys.

 - Special keys:- function keys, control keys, arrow keys, Caps Lock key e.t.c.

 The standard layout of letters, numbers, and punctuation is known as a QWERTY keyboard because the first six keys on the top row of letters spell QWERTY.

 A mouse is a hand-held device that helps you select and move items on your screen.
-A mouse can come in various shapes, colors, and sizes.
+A mouse can come in various shapes, colours, and sizes.